HeinleinSupport/ceph-heinlein-tools/ctdb/README.md

 		path = /export/sharename
 		kernel share modes = no
 		vfs objects = ceph
-		ceph:user_id = cephfs
+		ceph:user_id = smb

 The directory for the share has to be created:

-	mkdir -p /mnt/cephfs/export/sharename
+	mkdir -p /srv/smb/export/sharename

 E.g. /mnt/cephfs is the mount point of the CephFS at the nodes and therefor the root directory for the share paths.

-Samba needs `/etc/ceph/ceph.conf` to know about the monitors and the keyring file for the client.cephfs in `/etc/ceph/ceph.client.cephfs.keyring`.
+Samba needs `/etc/ceph/ceph.conf` to know about the monitors and the keyring file for the client.cephfs in `/etc/ceph/ceph.client.smb.keyring`.

 ## net conf